Reading Time: 7 minutes

 Benefits:

-• Faster Time-to-Market: This means that Agile PLM enhances the development cycle.
+• Faster Time-to-Market: This means that Agile Product Lifecycle Management enhances the development cycle.

 • Improved Quality: Constant testing and feedback will increase the quality.